CHAIRMAN, REPUBLICAN PARTY OF IOWA

 Kaufmann served eight years on the Ways and Means Committee, and he authored a key anti-eminent domain bill that culminated in a landmark conservative victory overriding a veto by former Democrat Gov. Tom Vilsack.
 As an Assistant Republican Leader and Speaker Pro Tem, Kaufmann worked with his colleagues to turn around the state’s fiscal house after financial mismanagement by the administration of former Democrat Gov. Chet Culver.

-As a member of the House leadership team, Kaufmann engaged in candidate recruitment, raised more than $500,000 for candidates and spoke at events across the state for more than 70 candidates.
+As a member of the House leadership team, Kaufmann engaged in candidate recruitment, raised hundreds of thousands of dollars for candidates and spoke at events across the state for more than 70 candidates.
 In 2010, Kaufmann was part of the campaign leadership team that helped elect 60 House Republicans to the chamber.

 In 2014, Kaufmann took over the Iowa GOP and led the party to tremendous success on the local, state, and federal levels.
 In his time as the chair, the GOP won control of both chambers of the state legislature and the governorship for the first time in almost twenty years, and on the federal level, the GOP captured 5 of 6 federal offices while delivering Iowa to the GOP presidential candidate for the first time since 2004.

-Kaufmann, 54, is a seventh-generation livestock farmer.
-He is a department chair at Muscatine Community College, where he teaches history and government.
+Kaufmann, 58, is a seventh-generation livestock farmer.
+He is a professor at Muscatine Community College, where he teaches history and government.
 Kaufmann has a 4.8 A+ score on ratemyprofessors.com.
 In 2012, Kaufmann was honored as Iowa’s faculty member of the year by the Iowa Association of Community College Trustees.
 He obtained his B.A., M.A. and Ph.D. from the University of Iowa.

 Prior to his legislative career, Kaufmann was a Township Trustee and president of the Wilton School Board.
 Currently, he is a member of the Cedar County Board of Supervisors.